-Effective December 1, 2018, the investment advisory fee that the Fund pays to the Advisor was reduced from an annual rate of 0.80% of the average daily net assets to an annual rate of 0.75% of the average daily net assets.
-The gross expense ratio is as of 12/31/2018 and was adjusted to reflect current fees.
 The net expense ratio is the gross expense ratio minus any reimbursement from the Advisor.
-The Advisor has contractually agreed to waive its fees and/or reimburse expenses at least through April 30, 2020, to the extent necessary to ensure that the total operating expenses do not exceed 1.20% of the Investor Class's average daily net assets and 0.95% of the Institutional Class's average daily net assets.
+The Advisor has contractually agreed to waive its fees and/or reimburse expenses at least through April 30, 2022, to the extent necessary to ensure that the total operating expenses do not exceed 1.20% of the Investor Class's average daily net assets and 0.95% of the Institutional Class's average daily net assets.
 Investor class expense ratios include a 0.25% 12b-1 fee.

 The Russell 2500 Value Index measures the performance of those Russell 2500 companies with lower price-to-book ratios and lower forecast growth values.
 Indices are unmanaged and are not available for direct investment.